-At its core, a Theory of Change answers:
+Tips for creating a Theory of Change

 Start with a specific, evidence-based problem.
 Avoid broad issues, such as “mental health in young people,” and instead focus on something specific, like “rising levels of anxiety among teenage girls in schools across the North West.”
 The more specific you are, the stronger your case becomes.